 Get To Land

-Get the jet ski back to a trailer or a stand.
+Get the craft back to a trailer or a stand.
 There is just no good way to get the rope out of the pump while in the water.

 How To Get Rope Out

-- Have the jet ski on a stand or trailer and away from the water.
+2. Have the machine on a stand or trailer and away from the water.
 Make sure to block off the wheels, so it doesn’t roll away.

-- If the rope doesn’t want to come loose, you’ll need to cut it out.
-A long handle razor knife works best, or a scraper*.
+5. If the rope doesn’t want to come loose, you’ll need to cut it out.
+A long handle razor knife works best, or a scraper (Amazon Link Ad).
 It may take a while since the engine on watercraft are powerful and the rope might be wound tight.

 Here’s a video showing you how to remove the rope from your jet ski.
 In the video they remove the intake grate, I don’t recommend doing this.